parashardhapola/scarf/docs/source/vignettes/plotting.md

 ```

 To avoid the problem of overplotting and other issues that come with larger dataset sizes scarf uses the datashader library.
 A shaded scatter plot is created by setting `do_shading=True` which otherwise defaults to False.

-Note: To read more in depth about problems that can occur when plotting and how the datashader deals with them read here: [Plotting Pitfalls](https://datashader.org/user_guide/Plotting_Pitfalls.html)
+Read more in depth about problems that can occur when plotting and how the datashader deals with them read here: [Plotting Pitfalls](https://datashader.org/user_guide/Plotting_Pitfalls.html)

-To demonstrate the value of the shaded scatter plots we will need a larger dataset.
-To download and analyze this dataset takes more time so if you want to run this for yourself be prepared for that.

 The `shade_npixels` decides the resolution of the output image (width and height).
 These shaded scatter plots can be grid plotted just as the normal scatter plots.

 ```python